agylia/public-api/README.md

 #### Add and remove a user from a group
 You can use the _SetUser_ API to update the group memberships for a user.

-If you add a user to a group that does not yet exist the API will create the group for you.
+If you add a user to a group that does not yet exist, the API will create the group for you.

-This type of request typically do not happen in real-time.
+This type of request typically does not happen in real-time.
 After the request has been validated and accepted the API returns a `202 Accepted`.
-With this in mind you can can specify a callback address, which the service will attempt to call upon completion of or the request.
+With this in mind you can can specify a callback address, which the service will attempt to call upon completion of the request.

 If the user does not exist the service returns a `404`.